mmcmanus1/mmcmanus1.github.io/_posts/2025-01-24-welcome-to-my-blog.md

   - technology
 ---

 Welcome to my blog!
-This is my first post where I'll share insights about technology, finance, and my experiences in the investment engineering field.
+This is my first post where I'll share insights about technology, finance, and my experiences in the ML Engineering field.

 ## Why I Started This Blog

 After working at Bridgewater Associates and completing my studies at MIT, I've accumulated experiences and insights that I believe are worth sharing.
 This blog will serve as a platform to discuss:

-- Investment engineering techniques and methodologies
+- ML Engineering techniques and methodologies
 - Technology trends in quantitative finance
 - Personal projects and research
 - Lessons learned from my academic and professional journey